SahasraKalwa/CONNECT-X-TELECOM-CUSTOMER-ANALYSIS/README.md

 ##Dashboard - <a href="https://github.com/SahasraKalwa/CONNECT-X-TELECOM-CUSTOMER-ANALYSIS/blob/main/Screenshot%202024-09-26%20112328.png">//View Dashboard</a>
 ##Insights
 -About 26% customers churned.
--Customers love themonthly recharge plan.
+-Customers love the monthly recharge plan.
 -As the tenure in months increases, the total charges also increases.
 -The customers who have churned are older, with an average age of 50.
 ##Recommendation